shapeoko/Docs/content/tips.md

 ----

-###A Note on Tapping
+###Tapping

 Tapping means to cut threads on the inside of a hole.
 There is an entire industry based around this process, and some people take it very seriously.
 If you look around the internet you can find 1,000s of site with "drill and tap" charts.
 These charts tell a person how big of a hole is required to be tapped to a certain thread size.
 There is an article on Wikipedia describing [Tap and Die](http://en.wikipedia.org/wiki/Tap_and_die).

+The holes are already drilled and should be the correct size.
+If you encounter difficulties, measure the holes.
+If they are out-of-spec, check on the wiki and forums.

-When tapping, it's important to not just torque down and twist as hard as you can.
+**When tapping, it's important to not just torque down and twist as hard as you can.**

 The holes only need to be tapped ~12mm deep for the M5x12mm screws, but may be tapped deeper if using longer bolts.
+Reserving doing that until upgrading is one strategy.

 #####Taps Are Brittle - Don't drop them on a cement floor.